 Within a year Palmer was drafted during the Vietnam War and spent two years as a Science Research Assistant calibrating radiation detection devices in the physics, health and safety office at the Edgewood Arsenal in Maryland.

-But the time Palmer spent teaching – the students he met – prompted him to take a position teaching at Spackenkill High School in 1973 when he was discharged from the US Army two years later.
-Over the course of seven years at Spackenkill, he taught physics, AP Physics, chemistry, algebra, geometry, trigonometry, and pre-calculus.
-In 1980, he left to become principal of Averill Park High School.
+The time Palmer spent teaching – the students he met – prompted him to take a position teaching at Spackenkill High School when he was discharged from the US Army two years later.
+At Spackenkill, he taught physics, AP Physics, chemistry, algebra, geometry, trigonometry, and pre-calculus before he left in 1980 to become principal of Averill Park High School.

 To buy Lonnie Palmer’s new solutions-based book “Why We Failed: 40 Years of Education Reform, click here.

-In 1993, Palmer became Assistant Superintendent for Secondary Education in the City School District of New Rochelle, NY.
+After 13 years, Palmer left Averill Park and became Assistant Superintendent for Secondary Education in the City School District of New Rochelle, NY.
 An urban environment with a diverse population, New Rochelle was hot bed of reform.
 Using a Mellon Foundation Grant for educational innovation, Palmer implemented New York State Education Department approved variances on Regents exams that allowed teachers to substitute portions of 13 different exams with rubric-based research projects.
 One example: 20 percent of the Biology Regents Exam was a research project students completed with the aid of medical doctors from the Southern Westchester Medical Center.

 In 1997, Albany City School District recruited Palmer to take over a district that had been run by the Albany political machine for decades.
 Palmer was hired by a majority reform board to move away from decades of patronage, nepotism and cronyism and move to a results-based school district.